Josverl/Connect-O365/README.md

 Credential Management
 =====================

-Connect-O365 allows you to store and re-use the accounts and passwords , so youcan focus  on the task at hand.
+Connect-O365 allows you to store and re-use the accounts and passwords , so you can focus  on the task at hand.
-The credentials are defely stored in the Windows Credential Manager.
+The credentials are safely stored in the Windows Credential Manager.

 When looking up the credentials from the credential manager matches can be made either on
 -   The Username (`Connect-O365 -Account <serviceadmin@contoso.com>`) [Default]

--   A label you assign in hte Credential Manager  (`Connect-O365 -Account ProductionAdmin`)
+-   A label you assign in the Credential Manager  (`Connect-O365 -Account ProductionAdmin`)

 -   The target network address (`Connect-O365 -Account https://consoso.sharepoint.com`)